qbittorrent/search-plugins/README.md

 [![TravisCI Status](https://travis-ci.org/qbittorrent/search-plugins.svg?branch=master)](https://travis-ci.org/qbittorrent/search-plugins)

-This repository contains search plugins for the search feature in qBittorrent.
+This repository contains search plugins for the search feature in [qBittorrent](https://github.com/qbittorrent/qBittorrent).

-:warning: We are going to remove support for Python2 soon.
-Please upgrade to Python3 to be prepared and get a better experience.
+:warning: We removed support for Python 2.
+Please, upgrade to Python 3 to continue using the search function.

+Jackett search plugin is enabled by default but you have to install an external program to make it work.
+You can disable the Jackett search plugin or [install Jackett](https://github.com/qbittorrent/search-plugins/wiki/How-to-configure-Jackett-plugin).

 Most probably, you want to head over to the [wiki](https://github.com/qbittorrent/search-plugins/wiki):
 * [List of unofficial search plugins](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins)